noorwachid/gularen/readme.md

 [ ] This one is not
 ```

-Read the [tasks.gr](tasks.gr) for full design and the implementation progress.
+read the [tasks.gr](tasks.gr) for full design and the implementation progress.